 But we still had one more breakfast to go.

-So I got smart and at dinner that night I asked Haruko, the girl who served us our evening meal (it was much easier to communicate with her than the woman who had given us our breakfast) if I could get real milk somewhere (we had a fridge in the room).
+So I got smart and at dinner that night I asked Haruko, the girl who served us our evening meal (she spoke a smattering of English so it was much easier to communicate with her than the woman who had given us our breakfast) if I could get real milk somewhere (we had a fridge in the room).
 She said they sold it in the ryokan’s gift shop.
 I checked and saw they had larger containers (about 8oz) and smaller ones (about 4oz).
 I double checked with Haruko and she said the smaller ones were yogurt.
 OK, no problem, I’d get a larger one.

 So I went to buy the milk and saw that different containers had different caps – the brown capped one had brown-colored milk so I figured it must be chocolate and the other two had white milk and either a blue or a red cap.
 I couldn’t read the labels but I figured blue was skim milk cuz that what it was at home, so I got a bottle of the red capped milk, because hey, I’m on VACATION so the calories and fat of what must be whole milk don’t count, right?